Dispersion Loss Counteracts Embedding Condensation and Improves Generalization in Small Language Models: Related Works

 Prior attempts to mitigate these effects have largely focused on architectural or parameterization changes, such as aggregating representations across layers~\cite{shi2022revisiting}, reparameterizing updates via eigendecomposition~\cite{dovonon2024setting}, or rebalancing frequency components~\cite{wang2022anti}.
 In contrast, our work targets embedding condensation directly through an explicit representation-level regularization objective.

 \paragraph{Representation shaping via embedding regularization} In representation learning, training objectives are often designed to shape the latent space toward desirable geometric or relational properties.
 For instance, contrastive learning structures representations by enforcing similarity between positive pairs and separation between negative pairs~\cite{oord2018representation, chen2020simple, liu2024cuts, sun2025geometry, he2019momentum, chen2020improved, liu2025diffkillr, liu2025imageflownet, givechian2025immunostruct}; geometry-aware regularization methods promote well-behaved latent structures through explicit geometric constraints~\cite{wang2020understanding, liao2025rnagenscape, sun2024geometry, verma2018manifold}; REPA~\cite{yu2024representation} improves generative quality by aligning representations learned by generative models with those of pretrained understanding models.
-Closest in spirit, the ``diffuse and disperse'' framework~\cite{diffuse_and_disperse} introduces a dispersive objective to encourage representational diversity, demonstrating the effectiveness of explicit regularization for controlling embedding geometry.
+Closest in spirit, the ``diffuse and disperse'' framework~\cite{diffuse_and_disperse} and \citet{tokarchuk2025keep} introduce dispersive objectives.
+In a concurrent work, Li et al.~\cite{li2026predictive} study model-level dispersion among hidden representations in language models, and train with objectives that increase dispersion to reduce language model perplexity.
+Our work instead centers on layer-wise embedding condensation as depth and scale evolve and evaluates dispersion-aware training for models on broad understanding benchmarks.